 - Search for an app named Microphone Live and install the app on your device when you find it.

 - Launch the app when it’s installed.
 There aren’t many functions in the app and you’ll hardly see two options on the main interface.
 Tap on the one that says Front iPhone Mic to use the front microphone of your iPhone.

 - Then tap on the option that says No Output to select where to send the audio signals from your iPhone.
-Choose Dock Connector from the menu that pops-up on your screen.
-This ensures your microphone audio is sent to Dock connector which is connected to your Mac.
+Choose Dock Connector from the menu that pops up on your screen.
+This ensures your microphone audio is sent to the Dock connector which is connected to your Mac.